 If you use a standing desk without an anti-fatigue mat, you may experience more pain and be less productive.

 What are anti-fatigue mats?

 You can find anti-fatigue standing mats made from anything from rubber to bamboo.
-They are meant to reduce muscle ache and fatigue brought about from standing still on hard surfaces for too long.
+They are meant to reduce muscle aches and fatigue brought about by standing still on hard surfaces for too long.

 What should be considered first when a person stands all day at work?

 When using a standing desk, one thing to consider is that it’s vital to make sure you are alternating between standing and sitting.
 This consideration means prioritizing an ergonomic office chair, suitable footwear, and an excellent anti-fatigue mat made from durable materials.